E-mail to Emily

 One of the easiest deciduous perennial vines to grow.

-Q: I have a trumpet vine that is out of control.
-There are shoots coming up all over my yard.
+Dear Emily: I have a trumpet vine that is out of control.
 There are new root systems and it is taking over the yard.
-I have tried to trim it, cut it bake and even kill it.
+I have tried to trim it, cut it back and even kill it.
 It cannot be controlled.
-My friend who has one said to just trim it.
-She was surprised when she saw mine.
-It's like no other she has ever seen.
 I have trumpet vines coming up 20 feet away from the original plant.
 Is there anyway to kill or get rid of this plant?

 A: (sigh) Why do people write and ask us how to kill a plant?